casseveritt/learning/minesweeperapp/README.md

-gles3jni
+minesweeper
 =========
-gles3jni is an Android C++ sample that demonstrates how to use OpenGL ES 3.0 from JNI/native code.
+minesweeper is an Android C++ sample that demonstrates how to use OpenGL ES 3.0 from JNI/native code.

 The OpenGL ES 3.0 rendering path uses a few new features compared to the OpenGL ES 2.0 path: